ucb-dataj/j200/_posts/2018-10-11-mapping_activity.md

 The Washington Post collected data on more than 52,000 criminal homicides over the past decade in 50 of the largest American cities.
 I filtered out two local cities so we could take a closer look.
 [Unsolved Homicides in Oakland](https://app.workbenchdata.com/workflows/5840) \ [Unsolved Homicides in San Francisco](https://app.workbenchdata.com/workflows/5853/).
 We could map these in Datawrapper but we're going to get frustrated with their built in maps.

+Question: Is this data points, lines, or shapes?

+### Fusion Tables

+1. Create a new spreadsheet.
+Populate it with `=IMPORTDATA("{url}")` -- what do you think you should sub in for `{url}`?
+Note that everything matters here.

+2. Format the reported date column.

+3. Create a new column and calculate the number of days the case has been open with  `=DAYS(TODAY(),D2)` -- stop and read what `=DAYS()` and `=TODAY()` do.
+What do they do?

+4. Create a new fusion table.
+Go to Google Drive and select *New > More > Google Fusion Tables* (you might have to connect Fusion Tables as an app).

+5. Which column contains our location?

+6. Play with tool tips and coloring by the age of the case.

+6. Last step, *Tools > Publish*

+### Mapbox

 Another excellent option if you're willing to learn (or cut and paste) some javascript is Mapbox Studio.
 Their order of operations is kind of nuanced and not obvious or intuitive if you're not familiar with some core principles of publishing maps on the internet.
 Their [sample workflow](https://www.mapbox.com/studio-manual/overview/#sample-workflow) is a good starting point, but it won't be 100% clear until you've spent some time working with their tools.